stackbit-projects/super-zucchini-00024/src/pages/coming-soon.md

       - input_type: text
         name: lorem-ipsum
         label: >-
-          Enter your e-mail to be notified of our launch (and nothing else, we swear !)
+          Enter your e-mail to be notified of our launch (and nothing else)
         default_value: lorem-ipsum
         options: []
         is_required: false